 Some theoretical work has linked religion and politics - for example, how politicians have an incentive to take an extreme stand on issues that might be proscribed by some religions such as abortion or same-sex marriage, in order to induce their core supporters to vote and make donations (Glaeser, Ponzetto and Shapiro, 2005).
 Empirical studies highlight the political importance of religious leaders.
 For example, Chaney (2013) provides the first illustration from economic history that the political power of religious leaders may be important when there are economic downturns.
 He argues that during floods which are deviant to normal flood levels of the Nile river, allocations to religious structures, compared to secular structures, increased.
-Religious authorities were also less likely to be replaced.
+Religious authorities were also less likely to be replaced as it increased the political influence of religious authorities.
 Judges were less likely to be dismissed by the sovereign or to resign when the Nile flood was abnormally high or low.
 This is because the Nile floods increased the propensity for social unrest and the possibility that the religious leader could coordinate a revolt.
 These findings are consonant with a wider literature on conflict that suggests that economic crises precipitate the collapse of autocratic regimes because they disrupt the balance of political power.
 In this case, Chaney argues that power moved in favour of religious authorities in historical Egypt.
 This resonates with current debates about the rise of the Arab Spring.
-This work is important in the context of wider research which demonstrates that religious leaders in historical populations may have exercised considerable political patronage and power.
+This work is important also because it is the first economic study which has demonstrated that religious leaders in historical populations may have exercised considerable political patronage and power.